-For Phase 2 (Contract C), during the quarter the contractor continued to finalize punch list items (subject to Operation's verifications); continued to review closeout documents; continued to process remaining change orders, including deductive bid items, extended warranties, and miscellaneous change order work; and continued to prepare as-built drawings and operational and maintenance manuals.
+For Phase 2 (Contract C), during the quarter, the contractor completed the punch list items, which are currently undergoing Operation's verifications.
+The team continued to review closeout documents and process remaining change orders, including deductive bid items and miscellaneous change order work.
+The contractor has submitted as-built drawings and operational and maintenance manuals, both currently pending City review.
+Warranties and spare parts have been completed and delivered to Operations.

 Phase 2 project final completion has been delayed due to additional time needed to complete punch list items and compile closeout documents.
-An additional 18-month construction duration may be needed to allow time to complete the work.